Soak up Local History and Art at These Must-Visit Westchester Museums

-Admission: $5 for adults, $3 for seniors and students, free for children 12 and under, and free the first Saturday of every month.
+Admission: $5 for adults, $3 for seniors and students, free for members and children under 12; free for all visitors the first Saturday of every month.

-If you’re tired of looking at the same old stuff you studied every year in school, visit the Hudson Valley Center for Contemporary Art (HVCCA) for some of the most current works being created by artists around the world.
-Boasting both a permanent collection and works on loan in a 12,000-sq-ft exhibition space, the HVCCA champions Peekskill as a major arts destination.
+If you’re tired of looking at the same old stuff you studied every year in school, visit the Hudson Valley MOCA (Museum of Contemporary Art) for some of the most current works being created by artists around the world.
+Boasting both a permanent collection and works on loan in a 12,000-sq-ft exhibition space, the HVMOCA champions Peekskill as a major arts destination.
 The museum offers an Artist-in-Residence program that gives artists the opportunity to create long-term installations as well as many educational programs, like lectures and varying special events.

 1701 Main St, Peekskill